heatherThida2/Amazon-SentimentalAnalysis/README.md

 *Thida Aung, Sanjay Kaliyur, Erik Trewitt*

 Jupyter Notebook with a Python 3.5.2 kernel.
+Tested and run on Mac OS X, but should be platform-independent due to the nature of Python.

 ***